littletinman/Open-Documents/Playtesting-101.md

 * <b>Don’t Be Afraid To Be Critical</b>: Some of the most helpful feedback I’ve received has burst my bubble.
 But when the trampoline kangaroo makes a sudden appearance in my meditative game about transparent circles and you dislike it, tell me: I probably should dislike it too.

-* <b>Say “It’s Not My Type Of Game”</b>: Chances are that’s why you were asked to try an early copy of the game.
-One of the worst mistakes a developer can make is to only get feedback from people who absolutely love that “style” of game.
-I <em>want</em> you to tell me “this type of game bores me because a, b, and c.
-If you just added such-and-such it might actually make me tolerate it.”